SAP-archive/scpi-commerce-cloud-integration-samples/README.md

 # How to obtain support
 These sample iFlows are provided as-is, with no expected changes or support.
 # License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.